whuwuteng/Aerial_Stereo_Dataset/README.md

 |Enschede|R-G-B|      10      |      10      |x |&#10004;|
 |DublinCity|R-G-B|      3.4      |      250-348      |x |&#10004;|

-In the table, the origin orientation quality is according to the data accuracy, dataset size.
+In the table, the origin orientation accuracy  the data accuracy, dataset size.

 ### Dataset structure

-The training and evluation dataset is also provided, the structure of the folder is
+The training and evluation dataset is also provided, the structure of the folder is same with the [old version](https://github.com/whuwuteng/benchmark_ISPRS2021).

 ## TODO